gene-git/pynotify/README.rst

  * All git tags are signed with arch@sapience.com key which is available via WKD or download from https://www.sapience.com/tech.
 Add the key to your package builder gpg keyring.
    The key is included in the Arch package and the source= line with *?signed* at the end can be used to verify the git tag.
-You can also manually verify the signature
+You can also manually verify the signature.

 New / Interesting
 ==================

+**1.6.1**

+* License switch to GPL-2.0-or-later.

+**1.6.0**

 * Improve API reference documentation
 * Tidy ups: PEP-8, PEP-257, PEP-484 PEP-561
 * improve reference API doc.

 ###############